Norbert-OO/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 5.
 A script that lists all local variables and environment variables, and functions.
 Task 6.
 A script that creates a new local variable; Name: BEST , Value: School.
 Task 7.
 A script that creates a new global variable.
+Task 8.
+A script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.